-Anti-lock Brake System (ABS): Most newer cars offer ABS as standard equipment.
+Anti-lock Brake System (ABS): Most newer cars offer ABS standard equipment.
 ABS is a dramatic safety improvement that works by letting the tires rotate, rather than lock up, when the brake is engaged.
 This allows drivers to steer the car in an emergency stop.
 ABS should be used with firm, continuous pressure.
-The brakes may shake and grind when applied, which often concerns users, but this is a normal function of ABS.
+The brakes may shake and grind when applied, which often concerns users - but this is a normal function of ABS.
 To find out if your car has ABS, check the instrument panel after you turn on the ignition or read the owner's manual.

 Note: When driving a car without ABS, the old rules still apply.
 Don't "slam" the brakes.
 Rather, press the brake pedal firmly.
 The intention is to stop quickly, but also to avoid locking the brakes and skidding.

 Skidding causes a loss of control.

-Arms holding the wheel at 9 and 3 o'clock are not as likely to be hit by the air bag.
+Hands holding the wheel at 9 and 3 or 8 and 4 o'clock are not as likely to be hit by the air bag.

 Air bags: Air bags are designed to work with seat belts, which must be worn for the air bags to be effective.
+The use of a seat belt allows the driver to stay behind the wheel in order to take advantage of the airbag.
 Since air bags deploy out of the wheel on impact, it's important to keep your hands and arms in the recommended position.

 Steering wheel hand position: Most of us were taught to position our hands at 10 and 2 o'clock on the steering wheel.
-It's now suggested that you hold the wheel at 9 and 3 o'clock.
+It's now suggested that you hold the wheel at 9 and 3 o'clock or 8 and 4 o'clock.
 This gives you better vehicle control and also lessens the risk of injury if the airbag was to deploy.